 China Job Interview Tips

-You will face issues that probably did not even cross your mind when you start planning to go for jobs in China.
-Do not misjudge the impact a job in China can have on the result of your adventure!
+You will face issues that probably did not even cross your mind when you start planning to find jobs in China.
+Do not misjudge the impact work in China can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Chinese take punctuality very seriously.
 Meetings always begin on time, so arrive at least 10 minutes before a job interview and turn off your cellphone.